-Here are newborn baby essentials to prep your home for the new arrival mama!
+Here are newborn must haves to prep your home for the new arrival mama!

 Are you excited, mama?